pyxem/pyxem/docs/source/index.rst

 pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library and draws on `DiffPy <http://diffpy.org>`__ for atomic structure manipulation. pyXem is released under the GPL v3 license.
-One can find citation information, installation instructions and credits at our github page `here <https://github.com/pyxem/pyxem>`__.
-This website outlines some of the basic functionality avaliable in pyxem.
+Citation information, installation instructions and credits can be found at our `github page <https://github.com/pyxem/pyxem>`__.
+Example analysis workflows and tutorials are available `here <https://github.com/pyxem/pyxem-demos>`__.

 pyXem provides a library of tools primarily developed for the analysis of 4D-S(P)ED data, although many methods are applicable to electron diffraction